UniversalRobots/Universal_Robots_Client_Library/README.md

    to locate the required recipe files.

 #### RTDEWriter
 The `RTDEWriter` class provides an interface to write data to the RTDE interface.
-Datafields that should be written have to be defined inside the `INPUT_RECUPE` as noted above.
+Data fields that should be written have to be defined inside the `INPUT_RECIPE` as noted above.

 The class offers specific methods for every RTDE input possible to write.